kreibaum/pacosako/README.md

 Each server will update its own database schema when it starts up.

-## Nginx Configuration
+## Caddy Configuration

-The application uses nginx to reverse proxy `dev.pacoplay.com` to the staging system and `pacoplay.com` to the production system.
-The nginx configuration file `nginx-config` is available in the `/scripts` directory.
-This configuration file should be placed in the `/etc/nginx/sites-available/` directory and a symbolic link to it should be created in the `/etc/nginx/sites-enabled/` directory on your server.
+The application uses caddy to reverse proxy `dev.pacoplay.com` to the staging system and `pacoplay.com` to the production system.
+The `Caddyfile` is available in the `/scripts` directory.
+This configuration file should be placed in the `/etc/caddy/` directory.

 ## Database Backups